web-gears/immich-sync/README.md

 This will extract Google Takeout archive including only `.json` files.

 ## To Do
-- Add environment variables and CLI arguments support for configuration parameters
+- Add CLI arguments support for configuration parameters